 This article can be used for educational purposes if you want to learn how to work with our Excavator application.
-We assume that you already have Excavator application installed, if not, please login to your Diggernaut account, then go to Visual Extractor section and follow instructions to install it.
+We assume that you already have Excavator application installed, if not, please log in to your Diggernaut account, then go to Visual Extractor section and follow instructions to install it.

 So first lets open El Paso Sheriff Blotter website in Google Chrome browser, click on Excavator icon and then on “Start Excavator” button.

-Then lets change way how we load first page.
+Then lets change way how we load the first page.
 Since we need multiple pages, and there is paginator on the page, would be better if we use links pool and iterate over URLs in this pool.
-So instead of walk to first page, lets first add it to the links tool and then walk to the pool.
+So instead of walk to the first page, lets first add it to the links tool and then walk to the pool.
 To do it we need to drag “Add to links” command.

-Next step we need to pull “Find all” command to the walk block, as we need to select all rows in the table.
+Next step we need to pull “Find all” command to the “walk” block, as we need to select all rows in the table.

-Lets now turn on classes for CSS selectors as generally it helps a lot.
+Lets now turn on classes for CSS selectors as generally, it helps a lot.

 So we have a logic which loads URL and then proceed into each row, and we should create logic for data object population now.
-Each row in the table represend one data object we need.
+Each row in the table represents one data object we need.
 Each cell contains one or more fields for this data object.
-So first thing after we got into table row we should create new data object.
-To do it we need to simply drag “Object” command to the “Find” block.
+So first thing after we got into table row we should create the new data object.
+To do it we need to drag “Object” command to the “Find” block.

 Then we can fold this find block by clicking on “Fold” icon.

-Then lets do same we did for the first cell.
-When its done you should have something like:
+Then let’s do same we did for the first cell.
+When it’s done you should have something like:

 After it lets do the same for time and other cells in the row.